jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 ## From Theory to Implementation

-Now that we understand **how** Wave Function Collapse works—the constraint propagation, socket compatibility, and tile placement logic—it's time to transform this knowledge into actual running code.
+Now that we understand **how** Wave Function Collapse works—the constraint propagation, socket compatibility, and tile placement logic.
+It's time to transform this knowledge into actual running code.

 **The reality of implementation:**